Berkshire Conservation District

 The Berkshire Conservation District is hiring!
 We are adding a Strategic Program Assistant to our team.
 The Strategic Program Assistant works for the Berkshire Conservation District to help meet our goals of protecting soil and water quality, through education and technical assistance.
 The Assistant works closely with the District Administrator, Program Manager and Board of Supervisors and with them is responsible for developing long term and strategic plans and goals.
 For more information, check out our News tab and scroll down to Announcements.

-The District’s next Supervisor and Annual Meeting will be held on Monday, December 9, 2024
+The District’s next Supervisor Meeting will be held on Wednesday, January 8, 2025

 Join our mailing list for updates and event announcements.